tobega/tailspin-v0/TailspinReference.md

   Note that inverse is applied to the entire expression within the angle brackets so `<~='apple'|='orange'>` will be false for both 'apple' and 'orange'.
 * Array match, given as `<[]>` matches if the _current value_ is an array.
 A match can also be restricted to arrays of a certain length or range of lengths by appending the length (range) in parentheses, e.g. `<[](2..)>`.

   Match criteria on array content are written inside the brackets, separated by commas.
-They test if there is any element that fulfils the criterion.
+  Array content criteria can have a [multiplier](#multipliers) attached.

+  The simplest array content matching tests if there exist elements in any order so that each criterion is met, with extra content ignored.
+In this mode, the `+` and `*` multipliers don't matter much, while the `?` and `=` multipliers will make sure they are not exceeded.
   E.g. `<[<=3|=5>]>` tests if there is any element that is either a 3 or a 5, while `<[<=3>,<=5>]>` tests that the array contains at least one each of 3 and 5.
-  Beware, though, that a single element could match more than one criterion.
+  Note that criteria will be matched in order for each element until the first matching criterium is found.

+  Complete and sequential content matching is a future feature.

+  Note the possibility of using inverse matching to exclude extra content, e.g. `<~[<~=3|=5>]>` will test that the array only contains 3's and 5's, i.e. it is not an array that contains an element that is neither 3 nor 5.
+Be careful with conditions and alternatives, as they are affected by inverses.

   Note also the possibility of matching a list exactly by equality.

 Note that when nesting down matchers for fields and array contents, the _current value_ denoted by `$` will still refer to the original item to be matched by the outer match expression.
 To change perspective so that `$` should represent the value at the current level of the match, use a [condition](#conditions)

+### Multipliers
+Composer matchers and array content matchers can have multipliers attached:
+ * `?` if it is optional, once or no times.
+ * `*` if it can be repeated any number of times.
+ * `+` for one or more times.
+ * `=` followed by an exact count, e.g. `=2` for twice.

 ### Do-nothing block (guard clause)
 Sometimes it is easier or clearer to specify criteria which you don't want to do anything with.